I know it sounds pretty corny, right? But wait till you hear how exciting I can make it, with the help of just a few simple tweaks.

 - 1⁄4 cup very thinly sliced chives

-Pour the liquid from the salmon can into a bowl and stir in the gelatin.
-If you are started out with smoked fish, use 1/ cup sake or white wine.
+Pour the liquid from the salmon can (or cans) into a bowl (you will get about 1/3 cup) and stir in the gelatin.

 Let the mixture stand a few minutes, then stir in the boiling water, mixing thoroughly.
 Reserve the mixture.

 Place the salmon and all remaining ingredients except chives in a food processor, and process until perfectly smooth.
 Add the reserved gelatin mixture and process a full minute, scraping the sides of the bowl to ensure everything is combined.